cyanzhong/jsbox-docs/docs/en/foundation/prefs.md

 $prefs.set("user.name", "cyan");
 ```

 Obviously, `$prefs` cannot cover all scenarios, but for most common used ones, it's good enough, and easy to use.
+Here is an example: https://github.com/cyanzhong/xTeko/tree/master/extension-demos/prefs